Today's Uranium Price in India — July 15, 2026

-As of May 31, 2026, Uranium is trading at Sixteen Rupees per gram across India.
-The 10-gram rate stands at One Hundred and Fifty Nine Rupees, and 100 grams costs One Thousand Five Hundred and Ninety One Rupees.
+As of July 15, 2026, Uranium is trading at Sixteen Rupees per gram across India.
+The 10-gram rate stands at One Hundred and Sixty Five Rupees, and 100 grams costs One Thousand Six Hundred and Forty Six Rupees.

 10-Day Price Trend